Abanoub70/Depi-Final-Project/README.md

 # E-Commerce Sales Analysis and Prediction

 ## 📌 Project Overview
-This project focuses on analyzing and predicting **e-commerce sales** using **Microsoft Power BI** and **Machine Learning**.
+This project focuses on analyzing and predicting **e-commerce sales** using **Machine Learning**.
 The goal is to extract actionable insights from sales data and develop a predictive model to forecast future trends.

 ## 📊 Key Features
 - **Data Collection & Cleaning**: Preprocessing raw sales data, handling missing values, and ensuring data accuracy.